How alcohol causes cancer

 Alcohol can cause highly reactive molecules, called Reactive Oxygen Species (ROS), to be produced in our cells.
 These molecules can damage the DNA, which could cause cancer to develop.

-What about possible benefits of drinking alcohol?
+Are there any health benefits of drinking alcohol?